sarvex/skypjack.github.io/_posts/2019-01-25-delegate-revised.md

 If you liked this post and want to say thanks, consider to star the [GitHub project](https://github.com/skypjack/skypjack.github.io) that hosts this blog.
-It's the only way you have to let me know.
+It's the only way you have to let me know that you appreciate my work.

 Thanks.